functional-promises/functional-promises/docs-source/source/index.html.md

 Using `FP.map()` to do this lets you focus on the important logic: `x => x * 2`

 > Another neat trick w/ `FP` is auto-resolving nested Promises.
-Now you can ignore finickey details, like when data will be available.
+Now you can ignore finickey details, like when AJAX data will be available.

 ```javascript
 const dumbPromises = [Promise.resolve(25), Promise.resolve(50)]